 Document and Content Management (Unstructured Content Management)

-Document and Content Management is the control over capture, storage, access, and use of data and information stored outside relational databases.
+Document and Content Management is the control over capture, storage, access, and use of data and information stored outside relational databases, often utilizing a content management framework.
 Document and Content Management focuses on integrity and access; equivalent to data operations management for relational databases.

 Since most unstructured data has a direct relationship to data stored in structured files and relational databases, the management decisions should provide consistency across all three areas.
 However, Document and Content Management looks beyond an operational focus to interact with other data management functions in addressing the need for data governance, architecture, security, managed metadata, and data quality for unstructured data.